AI Image Generation

 Quality, format, and background choices

-The 4K request is not finished after choosing dimensions.
+The size request is not finished after choosing dimensions.
 GPT Image 2 also supports output settings such as quality, format, and compression.
 Those settings should match the asset's job.

 For prompt exploration, low quality keeps iteration cheaper and faster.
 For reviewable creative work, medium can be the better default because it lets you judge composition without paying the full cost of every final attempt.
-For final 4K candidates, high is the setting to test, but only after the prompt and composition are close.
+For exact high-resolution candidates, high is the setting to test, but only after the prompt and composition are close.

 Format is a delivery decision.
 PNG is a good default when you want lossless output or design assets.
 JPEG can be smaller for photographic assets.
 WebP can be useful for web delivery when your pipeline and browser support are already set up.
 Compression is a deployment tradeoff, not a substitute for checking dimensions.

 The background setting has a hard boundary: GPT Image 2 does not currently support transparent-background requests.
-If you need a transparent final asset, separate that job from native 4K generation.
+If you need a transparent final asset, separate that job from GPT Image 2 generation.
 Generate the image, then use a background-removal or compositing workflow that is appropriate for your production pipeline.
-Do not promise "transparent 4K with GPT Image 2" as if it were a supported one-call feature.
+Do not promise "transparent 4K with GPT Image 2" or "transparent GPT Image 2 output" as if either were a supported one-call feature.

 Native 4K generation or upscale fallback